Business Acumen Skills: Boost Your Employability

 You’ve just started searching for a new job, and intensive keyword research continues to present the phrase “business acumen.”
 What in the world is business acumen, and what are some examples?

 Prospective employers are requesting that job seekers have business acumen skills more often.
 Ultimately, hiring managers and recruiters are looking for candidates who can understand and navigate different business situations.
-This is the number one reason why having business acumen skills can improve your employability.
+This is the number one reason why having business acumen skills can boost your employability.

-What is business acumen in simple words?
+What is business acumen, in simple words?

 Acumen Learning says that business acumen is a skill that people use to “take a good idea and translate that into the economic value of…the company.”
 Put more simply, business acumen means that you can fuse general business knowledge with company-specific knowledge to solve problems and get things done.
 This skill set allows you to attest to being flexible, adaptable, and discerning as it relates to the finances and goals of a particular business.